If your car is more than three years old, it has to take and pass an MOT test every year. Here's how you increases your chances of passing first time.

 However, if you want to take it elsewhere, the car will have to be fixed within 10 days.

 The test can also identify other, less immediate problems.
-The mechanic may include some ‘advisory notices’ on your certificate.
+The mechanic may include some ‘minor faults’ on your certificate.
 These are problems which aren’t yet serious enough to cause your car to fail its MOT.
 For example, your tyres may be worn, although not yet below the legal limit.

 However, these problems should be addressed sooner rather than later, as they may worsen.
 If unattended, these may cause you to fail your MOT the following year, or become dangerous.